AntonBazhal/alpha-lambda/README.md

 ### options.errorStack

 If set to `false`, error's stack trace is removed before returning error to a caller.
-Defaults to `true`.
+Defaults to `false`.

 ```js
 const lambdaHandler = require('lambda-handler-as-promised');